DupuisTelio/Breast_Calcification_Internship_2023/README.md

   Try with dicoms dataset, and ddsm dataset, IN breast dataset (clusters and ground truth) to compare ground truth, with the model

   As said above:
-- adapt matlab clusters output to put it in python and calculate AMD / other metrics
-- End AMD ( between clusters), do radius and maybe try new metrics ?
+adapt matlab clusters output to put it in python and calculate AMD / other metrics End AMD ( between clusters), do radius and maybe try new metrics ?

-  own settled objective:
+  Own settled objective:
-- Cleaning the python code because it’s starting to be really messy
-- Maybe start working on a script to make the whole process easier of access
+Cleaning the python code because it’s starting to be really messy Maybe start working on a script to make the whole process easier of access

   Create a way to extract MC locations (as I did in txt) in csv file for Georges and Elisaveth personnal work -> what kind of format would they prefer ?